 I always ask business owners if they track customer satisfaction.
 The answer is almost always no.

-While you may not want to bother your customers by asking them to fill out a survey, it’s pretty simple to ask a few critical questions via Email using a tool like Survey Monkey.
+While you may not want to bother your customers by asking them to fill out a survey, it’s pretty simple to ask two or three critical questions via Email using a tool like Survey Monkey.
 If that seems like too much trouble, how about asking your customers one question?
 The Net Promoter Score is a widely used and respected tool that asks one simple thing: how likely would someone be to recommend your company?

 Collecting customer feedback may seem like an unnecessary step at your business, but put yourself in a buyer’s shoes.
 How do they know your customers are happy?
 When you sell your business you need to show, not just tell.
 It’s one thing to tell a buyer that you have satisfied customers who rave about your product or service.
 It’s another to be able to prove it.